po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 Like with learning any other programming language, a great first shell-script project is to build a simple "Hello World" application.

 The first step is to create a file that holds the shell script.
-Navigate to the root directory on your computer and create a `hello.sh` file by using the following command:
+From the command line, use `cd ~` to navigate to the root directory on your computer.
+Create a `hello.sh` file in the root directory by using the following command:

 ```sh
 touch hello.sh